ISO/IEC 27018

 ISO/IEC 27018 Information technology — Security techniques — Code of practice for protection of personally identifiable information (PII) in public clouds acting as PII processors is a privacy standard, part of the ISO/IEC 27000 family of standards.
 It was among the first international standards about privacy in cloud computing services.
 It is based on ISO/IEC 27002.
 It helps cloud service providers who process personally identifiable information (PII) to assess risk and implement controls for protecting PII.
 It was published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) under the joint ISO and IEC subcommittee, ISO/IEC JTC 1/SC 27.

 Standard Versions

-There have been two editions of this standard so far:
+There have been three editions of this standard so far: